Tips for Safe and Enjoyable Motorcycle Commuting

 A backpack might do the trick, but a heavy one ruins your center of gravity and balance, and can be uncomfortable to wear after a while.
 Backpacks also have limited space, which isn’t helpful if you want to stop and pick up groceries on your way home.
 Some popular luggage options include tank bags, tail bags, top cases and panniers.

-- Tail bags: Soft bags that attach to the passenger seat.
-They usually have a greater carrying capacity than tank bags, but offer no security or passenger room.
+Soft bags that attach to the passenger seat.
+More space than tank bags, but no security or passenger room.

-- Panniers: Saddlebags available in hard-sided and soft bag options, they provide the largest carrying capacity and are easy to use.
-Hard-sided saddlebags provide lockable security and all-weather protection, but add width to the motorcycle and can interfere with passenger comfort.
-Soft saddlebags don't widen the motorcycle as much, but don't offer the same levels of protection either.
+Saddlebags available in hard-sided and soft bag options.
+Provide the largest carrying capacity and ease-of-use.
+Hard-sided panniers provide lockable security and weather protection, but add width to the motorcycle and interfere with passenger comfort.

-- Top cases: Hard-sided lockable boxes that attach to the motorcycle's tail.
+Hard-sided lockable boxes that attach to the motorcycle's tail.
 They offer all-weather protection, security and ease-of-use.
-They don't have quite the carrying capacity of a pair of panniers, but they don't add to the width of the motorcycle either.
+Top cases don't have quite the carrying capacity of a pair of panniers, but don't add to the width of the motorcycle either.

 Motorcycle Commuting Safety